tj-django/django-migration-resolver-hook/README.md

 Django Migration resolver ensures that migration files always stays ordered regardless of remote changes.

+Problem:

+With generated migration files using Django's `manage.py makemigrations` command you could run into issues where the changes or the generated migration files would potentially be out of sync with remote's master/default branch most CI servers are able to catch this error by running a test based on your local branch merge back into the base branch there by spotting duplicate migration nodes.

+Solution:

+This package aims to solve this problem by using a Doubly Linked List while traversing the app's migration file(s) to store and detect duplicate node(s) and potential conflicts.

+> NOTE: This doesn't require Django's installed apps when using *CLI commands* since this is totally file based and should be executed within the root/app folders.

 ## Table of Contents

 1. [Installation](#installation)